-Pre-existing conditions are medical issues that you know about, such as following a diagnosis and may be taking medication for.
+Pre-existing conditions are medical issues that you know about, such as those diagnosed by a doctor and for which you take medication.
 While policies differ, it’s worth checking what the insurer defines as a pre-existing condition.
 Typically, pre-existing conditions cover conditions such as asthma and breathing conditions, cancer, diabetes, high blood pressure and other heart conditions, stomach problems and bone and joint conditions.

 Over 50s travel insurance tips

 Regardless of the type of travel insurance you choose or where you go, there are some travel insurance tips worth knowing.
 They’ll either save you money when buying, expand medical support or make the chance of a successful claim more likely.